The Definitive Guide to Marketing Strategy

 Value Proposition Strategy

-Defining the specific value you deliver and why customers should choose you.
+Defining why customers should choose you.

 Domain: Identity